HEnquist/camilladsp/README.md

 * `read_bytes_lines`: Read only up until the specified number of bytes (for raw files) or lines (for text).
 Leave it out to read until the end of the file.

 For testing purposes the entire "parameters" block can be left out (or commented out with a # at the start of each line).
 This then becomes a dummy filter that does not affect the signal.

+#### Coefficient data formats

+The filter coefficients must be provided either as text, or as raw samples.
+Wav-files are not supported, and each file can only hold one channel.
 The "format" parameter can be omitted, in which case it's assumed that the format is TEXT.
 This format is a simple text file with one value per row:
 ```
 -0.000021